Soft tissue sarcoma

 Contributing factors include:

-Genetic predisposition: Certain inherited conditions (such as Li-Fraumeni or neurofibromatosis) can affect cell repair.
+Genetic predisposition: inherited conditions can impair cellular repair.

 How is soft tissue sarcoma detected?

-Soft tissue sarcoma can be detected through a combination of imaging, biopsy, and blood testing.
-Blood tests are especially useful for identifying early imbalances that may signal tissue stress or abnormal cell activity.
+Soft tissue sarcoma is primarily detected through imaging, with biopsy required for definitive diagnosis.
+Blood tests have a supportive role, identifying early imbalances that may signal tissue stress or abnormal cell activity.

 Why early detection matters